Skip to main content

 • Encrypted contact through Immunefi — Immunefi can relay an end-to-end encrypted message to the Raydium team.

 Avoid public channels (X / Twitter, Telegram, Discord) for security reports — the disclosure itself can trigger exploitation.
-Use Immunefi for both the report and any direct contact channel established afterward.
+Use Immunefi or the security emails above for both the report and any follow-up contact.

 Non-bounty reports (SDK / API / UI)